rkafrawi/RDS_Vis_v1_1/DNAnexus_deploy/Readme.md

 ### 4. Containerization

-To run the web app, a docker image containing the required packages needs to be created using a rocker/shiny base.
+To build the web app, a docker image containing the required packages needs to be created using a rocker/shiny base.
 To do so, users can follow the logic of the following [Dockerfile](./DNAnexus_deploy/Dockerfile):

 ```
 # base image: rocker/verse (with a specific version of R)